UK police arrest man at station, say no terror link

-LONDON (Reuters) - Police said they arrested a man outside London's Paddington Station on Monday but added that the incident was not terrorism-related, a few hours after a van plowed into worshippers near a mosque in the British capital.
+LONDON, June 19 (Reuters) - Police said they arrested a man outside London's Paddington Station on Monday but added that the incident was not terrorism-related, a few hours after a van ploughed into worshippers near a mosque in the British capital.

 "Officers have arrested a man outside Paddington for public disorder and possessing an offensive weapon.
 The incident is not terror related," British Transport Police said in a statement.